riverqueue/riverqueue-python/README.md

 ## Basic usage

 Your project should bundle the [`riverqueue` package](https://pypi.org/project/riverqueue/) in its dependencies.
-How to go about this depend on your toolchain, but for example in [Rye](https://github.com/astral-sh/rye), it'd look like:
+How to go about this will depend on your toolchain, but for example in [Rye](https://github.com/astral-sh/rye), it'd look like:

 ```shell
 rye add riverqueue